jean-maxime/symfony7-starter-kit/README.md

 - [Mailer](https://symfony.com/doc/current/mailer.html)
 - [Symfony UX Turbo](https://symfony.com/bundles/ux-turbo/current/index.html)

-## Installation :
+## Installation:

-<p>Le repository est fait de manière à pouvoir être cloné directement et à pouvoir être utilisé comme base de projet.</p>
-<p>Vous pouvez utiliser Docker ou installer le projet directement sur votre machine.</p>

-## À faire après l'installation :

-- Modifier le fichier .env pour configurer la base de données et le mailer
+<p>The repository is designed to be cloned directly and used as a project base.</p>
+<p>You can use Docker or install the project directly on your machine.</p>

+## Steps to take after installation:

+- Modify the .env file to configure the database and mailer settings
-- Lancer la commande `bin/console doctrine:migrations:migrate` pour créer les tables en base de données
+- Run the command `bin/console doctrine:migrations:migrate` to create the database tables
-- Lancer la commande `bin/console asset-map:compile` pour compiler les assets
-- Lancer la commande `bin/console messenger:consume async` pour lancer le worker de vérification des emails
+- Run the command `bin/console messenger:consume async` to start the email verification worker
-- Modifier le fichier `src/Controller/RegistrationController.php` pour modifier les informations de l'expéditeur des emails
-- Modifier le fichier `src/Service/MailerService.php` pour modifier les informations de l'expéditeur des emails
+- Modify the file `src/Service/MailerService.php` to change the sender's email information

-## Fonctionnalités :
+## Features:

-- [x] Initialisation du projet
+- [x] Project initialization
-- [x] Configuration de la base de données
+- [x] Database configuration
-- [x] Configuration de l'asset mapper
+- [x] Asset mapper configuration
-- [x] Gestion des utilisateurs (connexion, inscription, mot de passe oublié)

-## Commandes utiles :
+- [x] User management (login, registration, forgot password)

+## Useful commands:

-- `bin/console doctrine:migrations:migrate` : Pour créer les tables en base de données
+- `bin/console doctrine:migrations:migrate`: To create database tables
-- `bin/console asset-map:compile` : Pour compiler les assets avant déploiement
+- `bin/console asset-map:compile`: To compile assets before deployment
-- `bin/console messenger:consume async` : Pour lancer le worker de vérification d'envoi des emails
+- `bin/console messenger:consume async`: To start the email delivery verification worker